My Mini Chanel Capsule!

 I had no idea that a new swimsuit would give me a mini Chanel Capsule!

-Once I got them home, however, I realized just what a clever and stylish outfit it created.
+Once I got them home, however, I realized just what a clever and stylish set of co-ordinates it created.

 I adore wide legged pants - they're soft and fluid, hide a multitude of sins on the hips and thighs, and they're flattering whatever your height.